kanchenjunga circuit trek

 • First Aid Kit that includes bandages, basic medicines, and precautionary medicines

-For the trekking within the Kanchenjunga Conservation Area, one must grab travel insurance that covers some necessities to make the expedition safe and secure, no matter whether you are a pro or a newbie.
+For the trekking within the area, one must grab travel insurance that covers some necessities to make the expedition safe and secure, no matter whether you are a pro or a newbie.
 While venturing out, many challenges might come up along the way, especially in remote and restricted areas, where the basic amenities are like luxury facilities, with low accessibility to medical emergencies.
-Not only that, but please be assured that the policy covers all the requirements like theft, lost baggage, trip cancellation, and above all, the helicopter evacuation, as it is the only way of rescue during the Kanchenjunga Circuit Trekking.
+Not only that, but please be assured that the policy covers all the requirements like theft, lost baggage, trip cancellation, and above all, the helicopter evacuation, as it is the only way of rescue during the trek.

 When you buy an insurance plan, make sure that it consists of all the requirements mentioned above, so it won't be a frustrating situation while being on the trailhead.
 If possible, try acquiring one from your own country from a trusted company, so you can hike with a free mind here in Nepal, saving thousands of dollars and walking around with no worries.

 To secure your trek, the booking process is as simple as it sounds, being all secure and safe, which can be done in a minute.
-Being affiliated with TAAN (Trekkers Assosiation Agency of Nepal) and NMA - Nepal Mountainnering Association since more than 15+ years, we always look forward for hassle free adevnture for you from visualizing your manifestation, crafting the itineraries, safe bookings, to safe assistance of guidance, along the route, Hence, you can book your trips in Nepal with full confidence with us.
+Being affiliated with TAAN (Trekkers Association Agency of Nepal) and NMA - Nepal Mountaineering Association for more than 15+ years, we always look forward for hassle free adevnture for you from visualising your manifestation, crafting the itineraries, safe bookings, to safe assistance of guidance along the route.
+Hence, you can book your trips in Nepal with full confidence with us.

 FAQs

-If you are wondering if it’s okay to customize your itinerary as your time spare and route then yes.
-As we are properly aware and well known every trekker has their own time and unique taste, we offer a variety of other Kanchenjunga region packages and many others but if that doesn’t match your interest you could simply contact us and have a conversation with our expert guides to tailor your packages.
+If you are wondering if it’s okay to customise your itinerary according to your time and route, then yes.
+As we are properly aware and well known, every trekker has their own time and unique taste, we offer a variety of other Kanchenjunga region packages and many others, but if that doesn’t match your interest, you could simply contact us and have a conversation with our expert guides to tailor your packages.

-If you are doing the trek with the proper guidance and a professional guide then you are good to go despite your age.
-Many people from 12 years old to 60+ old generations have done this adventure children with age less than 10 are free. our trek to this region without any challenges.
+If you are doing the trek with the proper guidance and a professional guide, then you are good to go, despite your age.
+Many people from 12 years old to 60+ old generations have done this adventure.
+Children aged less than 10 are free. our trek to this region without any challenges.
 A proper mental set and a basic level of fitness would be okay for this trek.
-But the only thing that needs to be taken care of is altitude sickness, and getting enough acclimatization properly.
-Besides that, the permit for the Kanchenjunga circuit trek for children with the age less than 10 is free.
+But the only thing that needs to be taken care of is altitude sickness, and getting enough acclimatisation properly.
+Besides that, the permit for the Kanchenjunga circuit trek for children under the age less than 10 is free.

 Need Help?
 Talk to Expert!